 Rossby was born on December 28, 1898, in Stockholm, Sweden, the first of five children of Arvid Rossby, a construction engineer, and Alma Charlotta (Marelius).
 By all accounts, he was spirited, quick-witted, and excitable, with diverse interests in music, geology, botany, and especially the orchids that grew in abundance on the island of Gotland, his mother’s ancestral home.
 He was an excellent and conscientious student who studied at Stockholm’s Högskola, passing his examinations in both Latin and natural science and earning the degree of Filosofie Kandidat in 1918, with mathematics, mechanics, and astronomy as his major subjects.

 In 1919 Rossby attended a lecture by Vilhelm Bjerknes on moving discontinuities in the atmosphere and later applied for a position as a research assistant under Bjerknes.
 He said he wanted to spend a summer vacation in Norway anyway.
 Bjerknes had developed a fundamental circulation theorem that described the dynamics of the atmosphere and ocean.
 It could explain land and sea breezes, mountain and valley winds, and, qualitatively, cyclones and anticyclones as boundary phenomena propagating between the cold and warm winds of the general circulation.
 Bjerknes wanted to attain a sufficiently accurate knowledge of the state of the atmosphere at a certain time and a sufficiently accurate knowledge of the laws according to which one state of the atmosphere develops from another in order to make a sufficiently accurate forecast.
 This is the Gordian Knot of meteorology, an intractable and intertwined tangle of observational imprecision, theoretical uncertainties, and non-linear influences—that, if unraveled, would provide perfect prevision of the weather for ten days, of seasonal conditions for the next year, and of climatic conditions for a decade, a century, a millennium, or longer.
 Bjerknes worked to improve techniques for measuring the atmosphere and established, in Bergen, Norway, the polar front theory of cyclones and the practice of air mass analysis.
-He an his close associates worked diligently to spread their theoretical insights internationally, to collect and interpret more and better observations at higher and higher altitudes, and to codify graphical techniques of air mass analysis and weather forecasting for the use of national weather services.
+He and his close associates worked diligently to spread their theoretical insights internationally, to collect and interpret more and better observations at higher and higher altitudes, and to codify graphical techniques of air mass analysis and weather forecasting for the use of national weather services.

 Rossby joined the Bergen school on June 20, 1919.
-He arrived as an inquisitive twenty year-old student with no prior knowledge of the atmosphere, and he readily mastered the key theoretical aspects of dynamic meteorology and the forecasting techniques then under development.
+He arrived as an inquisitive twenty-year-old student with no prior knowledge of the atmosphere, and he readily mastered the key theoretical aspects of dynamic meteorology and the forecasting techniques then under development.
 He was full of helpful practical suggestions, such as revising the color scheme for fronts on weather maps, launching experimental sounding balloons, and organizing teams of forecasters to extend the summer experiment of 1919 into the autumn and winter months.
 His strong suits involved identifying fundamental issues, generating new theoretical ideas, and mobilizing people around him.
 He was organized and persuasive, a skillful weather map analyst, a natural orator and a natural leader.
 In 1921, Rossby accompanied Bjerknes to Leipzig for a year of advanced study at the Geophysical Institute and gained experience launching instrumented kites and balloons at the Prussian Aeronautisches Observatorium in Lindenberg.
 He was seeking connections between theory and observations of the upper air.
 In his first scientific publication, Rossby proposed a farsighted if somewhat impractical program to establish a network of aerological stations around the Norwegian Sea and as far northwest as Greenland.
 At the time, synoptic surface maps were typically of limited geographical extent, and observations of the upper-air flow patterns were missing almost entirely.